 If you have not trained in either the heat or the cold and you find yourself in either on race day, adjustments will have to be made or you will be in for a longer recovery process or worse suffer heat exhaustion, or dehydration.

-Don’t panic on the hills.
 You can tackle those babies.
 Just keep your pace relaxed, your shoulders down, lean forward slightly and work your way to the top.
 Check out some more form tips for running hills here.
 Remember to put forth the same level of effort as you do on flat ground.

 Do not go too fast on the downhill slopes.
 This is a great cause of injury and you are increasing the chances of expending more energy at the bottom by not changing back to flat ground race pace.
 Keep that pace in check!

-If you find that you have gone too fast…don’t count yourself out of the race.
 You can still finish.
 You might not be able to make your time goal but you can still finish the race.
 Take it slow for 1-2 miles, walk if you need too, drink some water, eat some high complex carbohydrate food and return to your race pace (or slower).
 Just keep going.

-If you find yourself hurting…first rank the pain.
+First rank the pain.
 Is it an aching pain from running or do you think you have twisted/sprained/injured something?
 Only you will be able to make that call of when enough is enough.
 If it is soreness from running, then you can still finish.
 Try eating something and walking slowly for a while.
 Remember if it were easy, everyone would do it.

 If you have a sharp pain or other pain that does not feel right, that may be the signal for you to stop running and either withdraw or continue slowly.
 As disappointing as this may be, there will always be another race day.